pkarjol/pkarjol.github.io/_pages/cv.md

 Research Interests
 ------
-I am interested in theoretical machine learning.
-My current research interest is robust supervised learning in the presence of label noise.
+My first encounter with Machine Learning was during the project I worked at SPIRE lab (speech-based onset detection of ALS and Parkinson's).
+However, I have shifted my focus to theoretical machine learning and my current research interest is in _robust supervised learning_ in the presence of _label noise_.

 <!--* Research Interests - Machine Learning
 * Other Learning Interests - ... -->